 It's very important to understand the difference between read and write access in the terminal.
 When someone only has read access, that means they can see what's happening in the terminal but can't actually write terminal commands.
-When someone has write access, that means they can write terminal commands.
-If you were to give terminal write access to someone with malicious intent (or whose computer was infected with a specially-designed virus for exploiting VS Code Live Share), they could take over your computer, destroy files, or install malware.
+When someone has write access, that means they can write terminal commands affecting your computer -- deleting and creating folders, making commits, etc. If you were to give terminal write access to someone with malicious intent (or whose computer was infected with a specially-designed virus for exploiting VS Code Live Share), they could take over your computer, destroy files, or install malware.
 For that reason, you should only give write access to people you trust.

 We recommend only giving your partner read access to your terminal just to be on the safe side.
 Your partner won't be able to type any terminal commands, so you'll need to make sure that you're regularly switching who is hosting, doing so at least once a day.
 After lunch is a good time to switch if you haven't before then.

 Once you've given read (or read/write) access, you'll have a terminal at the bottom of your screen that you and the people you're sharing with can use together.

 For the people joining your session, they can go to the bottom left corner of their screen and click on the terminal under Shared Terminals to see and use your terminal.